fragarco/abasm/docs/en/abasm.md

 main.asm      000006  4005  C3 05 40     	jp endloop
 ```

-The first column indicates the source module or archive.
+The first column indicates the source archive.
 The second column shows the sequential line number in the source code.
 The third column indicates the memory location where the generated code was placed (if any, since some directives and labels do not generate binary code).
 The fourth column displays the binary code produced by assembling the instruction, and the last column shows the original instruction.

 ## Symbol File